 Master of Business Administration

 Program DetailsThe Master of Business Administration program at City University of Seattle prepares you to lead, manage and grow diverse organizations.
-With a variety of emphasis areas including accounting, change leadership, finance, global management, human resource management, marketing, project management and sustainable business, you can customize the program to your personal career goals.
+With a variety of emphasis areas including accounting, change leadership, entrepreneurship, finance, global management, human resource management, marketing, project management and sustainable business, you can customize the program to your personal career goals.
 With your master's degree in business administration from CityU of Seattle, you'll position yourself for advancement into managerial roles while sharpening your business acumen and communication skills.
 Our rigorous curriculum will prepare you to advance your career by focusing on the following skills:

 Flexible, Online Learning OptionsIn addition to our popular online M.B.A. program, CityU offers weekday in-class, mixed-mode, and intensive weekend programs to meet the needs of a diverse student population.
 Though the program itself is large and well-established, we keep class sizes small so you can expect individualized instruction throughout your course of study.